 The purpose of this class is to walk you through all the considerations necessary to successfully manage a medicinal or aromatic crop of your own.
 As such, the primary assignment for this class is to build the framework of a usable plan for you to grow your selected crop.
 Each assignment in this class will work towards the final goal of preparing an integrated plan.
+For an example of the relevant questions you need to ask yourself throughout this process, please see

-The integrated plan is the major assignment of this class and is worth 40% of your final grade.
+Table 3-1 page 27 in your textbook, The Organic Medicinal Herb Farmer.
+The final integrated plan is the major assignment of this class and is worth 40% of your final grade.